Gareth-03/test1/README.md

 - **Gamification**: Add achievement badges for users based on their movie-watching activity.
 - **Social Features**: Enable users to follow friends, compare ratings, and share recommendations.
 - **Expanded Recommendation Engine**: Leverage advanced algorithms to offer better movie suggestions based on user preferences.
+- **Add additional languanges**: Add more languages to help the app be accesable to more users.

 ---